 - an element of a linked list, tree, or graph, often represented by a data structure.

 - a group of bits that are treated as a unit and processed in parallel by a computer CPU.
 Common word sizes are 32 bits and 64 bits.

 - an abstract computer that is simulated by an interpreter program running on an actual computer.

 - to modify the order of a set of elements so that a desired ordering holds between them, e.g. alphabetic order.

 - in object-oriented programming, a description of a set of similar objects.

 5 True/False Questions

-Unicode → given two sets, the union is the set of elements that are members of either set.
+interior node → given two sets, the intersection is the set of elements that are members of both sets.

 goal → an item (or description of items) being sought in a search.